dograntee/dograntee.github.io/_posts/2018-08-20-pwnable-fd.md

-If buf value is "LETMEWIN\n", system function works and show flag by execute '/bin/cat'.
+If __buf__ value is "LETMEWIN\n", system function works and show flag by execute '/bin/cat'.
+So we can use file descriptor. because buf value is read value from fd.
+So if fd is STDIN, we enter value for __buf__.
+We pass the argument to fd program.
+And file descriptor 0 is STDIN.
+If we pass 0x1234, fd value is zero.
+Then we can enter value that execute system function.